-Set high in the Peruvian Andes, Machu Picchu, built by the Inca Empire around 1450, is one of the most spectacular archaeological sites in the world.
-Designated a Peruvian Historical Sanctuary and UNESCO World Heritage Site, over the centuries Machu Picchu has acquired archaeological and historical importance, mythic and symbolic significance, a continuing diversity of interpretations, and a myriad of contemporary political and cultural issues.
+Set high in the Peruvian Andes, Machu Picchu, built by the Inca around 1450, is one of the most spectacular archaeological sites in the world.
+Designated a Peruvian Historical Sanctuary and UNESCO World Heritage Site, Machu Picchu embodies archaeological and historical importance, mythic and symbolic significance, and a myriad of contemporary political and cultural issues.
 But the reasons why it was built remain unclear.

-Scheper is senior lecturer, Advanced Academic Programs, at Johns Hopkins University, and former director of the Odyssey Lifelong Learning Program.
+Scheper is senior lecturer in Advanced Academic Programs at Johns Hopkins University and former director of the Odyssey Lifelong Learning Program.